Hidden Valley Discovery Park: History

 The park was founded in 1994 as Tredidon Trails, originally just including a treasure hunt and children's play area.
 The founder was Pete Jones, an engineering graduate who took much inspiration from the famous British engineer Isambard Kingdom Brunel.

-The park currently receives about 11,000 visitors each year and includes several treasure hunt trails, a miniature railway and mazes.
-The reception area which resembles a pumping station from the Victorian era includes a restaurant and gift shop.
+The park currently receives about 27,000 visitors each year and includes several treasure hunt trails, a miniature railway and mazes.
+The reception area which resembles a pumping station from the Victorian era includes a Cafe and gift shop.
 The Forbidden Mansion in the grounds includes Victorian fixtures and fittings, but has been designed to include secret passageways and upside down rooms.
 Inside the mansion there are several treasure hunts for teams to work through to gain a crystal in the style of Crystal Maze.
+In 2024 the 'Study' was added, a quick escape room style experience, along with an Ames room.